 Welcome to Southern Arizona, the only capital of Hollywood Cowboy/Western movie production outside of Hollywood, for more than 55 years (1939-1995).
-You can discover movie magic all over Southern Arizona – and it’s a lot easier to find than Humphrey Bogart’s quest in Treasure of the Sierra Madre (filmed here).
+You can discover movie magic all over Southern Arizona – and it’s a lot easier than Humphrey Bogart’s quest in Treasure of the Sierra Madre (filmed here in 1948!).

 Tip: Take the most scenic route to Old Tucson from Phoenix, or points north of Marana, by exiting the I-10 at exit 236 (Marana Road) and following the easy drive through Saguaro National Park West.
 You’ll see two of the wonders of Southern Arizona in one.

 2) Rodeo Parade Museum (south of downtown Tucson)

 This museum is the best kept secret in Southern Arizona.
 What you’ll find at this unassuming compound of four airplane hangar-sized buildings is nothing less than an astonishing Smithsonian-scaled achievement of public history based around more than 100 horse-pulled vehicles.
 The collection ranges from very fancy carriages, to rustic wagons, stagecoaches, and buckboards to Santa’s sleigh; all more than 100 years old, and restored by “Parade Bob” Stewart, who is often greeting visitors and giving tours.
 There are full scale installations of historic businesses, and reproductions of commercial daily life, rooms of historic tack, ropes, fittings, and stories to go with every object.
 A number of the vehicles in the collection were used in movies and are clearly marked with signage.
 You can see the actual Surreys with the fringe on top from the movie Oklahoma! filmed in Tucson in 1955 and the buckboard from a John Wayne film.